Archibald Douglas, 4th Earl of Douglas: Duke of Touraine and Lieutenant General of France

 On 24 April Charles VII reviewed his new troops at Bourges.
 Douglas was given the post of "Lieutenant-General in the waging of war through all the Kingdom of France".
 On 29 April, Douglas was granted the Duchy of Touraine, including the "Castle, town and city" of Tours, and the "Castle and town" of Loches.
 Douglas was the first foreigner and also the first non-royal to be granted ducal status in France.

 Battle of Verneuil

-The newly-created French duke was defeated and killed at Verneuil on 17 August 1424, along with his second son, James, and son-in-law Buchan.
+The newly created French duke was defeated and killed at Verneuil on 17 August 1424, along with his second son, James, and son-in-law Buchan.
 Douglas was buried in the choir of Tours Cathedral, alongside Sir James Douglas, his son.

 Marriage and issue

-In 1390 he married Lady Margaret (d.1451), eldest daughter of John Stewart, Earl of Carrick, who later became King Robert III.
+In c.
+1387 he married Margaret Stewart, eldest daughter of John Stewart, Earl of Carrick, who later became King Robert III.
 Of their children: